Cleanup Bookkeeping Case Study: 19-Property Rental Portfolio

 • Establishing class tracking in QuickBooks Online Plus for all 19 rental properties.

-• Completing the January through May 2026 activity using the new property-level reporting setup.
+By completing the 2025 cleanup first, the January through May 2026 catch-up work could be completed using the new property-level reporting structure.

 Outcome and Deliverables